 Irish American Ties

 As the Irish branch of the movement depended heavily on the American branch for support, the outbreak of the American civil war in 1861 was a catastrophe.
 Any plans for a rebellion had to be postponed.
 The Irish in America joined both the Union and the Confederate armies in droves.
-When that conflict came to an end in 1865, and disbanded Irish soldiers became available again, Stephens, dithered about beginning a rebellion.
-Due to his hesitancy, quarrelling developed between him and other leaders of the movement, including O’ Mahoney.
+When that conflict came to an end in 1865 and disbanded Irish soldiers became available again, Stephens, dithered about beginning a rebellion.
+Due to his hesitancy, quarreling developed between him and other leaders of the movement, including O’ Mahoney.
 Also, by this time, the British had managed to insert spies and informers into the IRB.

 In September 1865, the British went into high alert and many of the IRB leaders, including Stephens, were taken into custody.

 In America, the Fenian’s were also quarreling.
 One section, led by Col. John Roberts wanted an immediate invasion of Canada.
 On 31 May 1866, a force of 800 Irish Americans (The Irish Republican Army) crossed into Canada and took Fort Eirie, they also defeated a Canadian force sent against them at Lime Ridge.
 However, Americans cut off the Irish in order to prevent the United States losing its neutral status thus causing Roberts and his men to withdraw.